 October 24, 2018

-Rutgers Environmental and Occupational Health Sciences Institute and Rutgers School of Public Health host , which examines the health impacts of the Port of New York and New Jersey October 26 at Rutgers Law School in Newark.
+Rutgers Environmental and Occupational Health Sciences Institute and Rutgers School of Public Health host, which examines the health impacts of the Port of New York and New Jersey, on October 26 at Rutgers Law School in Newark.
 Learn from decision-makers, public policy thought leaders, environmental and health professionals, labor and faith-based organizations, and academics on how we can protect public health.

-For the , the Allen and Joan Bildner Center for the Study of Jewish Life screens a diverse array of dramatic and documentary films from around the world October 30 through November 11 at the AMC Loews New Brunswick and Princeton Garden Theatre.
+At the, the Allen and Joan Bildner Center for the Study of Jewish Life will screen a diverse array of dramatic and documentary films from around the world from October 30 through November 11 at the AMC Loews New Brunswick and Princeton Garden Theatre.

-Ernest Mario School of Pharmacy hosts the 68th Annual Roy A. Bowers Pharmaceutical Conference Harnessing Innovation and Value in Population Health Management: Predictive Modeling and Patient Stratification to Target High-Risk Populations and Improve Quality November 8 at the Radisson Hotel, 21 Kingsbridge Road in Piscataway. required.
+Ernest Mario School of Pharmacy hosts the 68th Annual Roy A. Bowers Pharmaceutical Conference, Harnessing Innovation and Value in Population Health Management: Predictive Modeling and Patient Stratification to Target High-Risk Populations and Improve Quality, on November 8 at the Radisson Hotel in Piscataway.

-The Institute for Research on Women presents November 1 at the Ruth Dill Johnson Crockett Building.
+The Institute for Research on Women presentson November 1 at the Ruth Dill Johnson Crockett Building.
 Speakers Mindy Fullilove, Amber Hollibaugh, and Carmen Vázquez discuss the relationship between gentrification, AIDS, and urban change.

-Mason Gross School of the Arts provides workshops and master classes featuring faculty members and dancers from American Ballet Theatre during ABT Day October 28 at Nicholas Music Center.
+Mason Gross School of the Arts provides workshops and master classes featuring faculty members and dancers from the American Ballet Theatre during ABT Day on October 28 at the Nicholas Music Center.
 A performance will end the day.
-Register .